Image source:

 Export and Import of Dairy Products

-Switzerland plays a significant role in global dairy trade, exporting about 120,000 tonnes of dairy products each year, while importing around 150,000 tonnes, meeting diverse domestic demands.
+Switzerland is a notable figure in the global dairy trade.
+It exports about 120,000 tonnes of dairy products each year, while importing around 150,000 tonnes to satisfy diverse domestic demands.

 Significant Events in the Dairy Industry

-• 2023: Implementation of new regulations to enhance sustainability and reduce carbon footprints in dairy farming.
+• 2023: Introduction of new regulations to enhance sustainability and reduce carbon footprints in dairy farming.

-• 2022: Emmi AG expanded export operations with new agreements in Asian and North American markets.
+• 2022: Emmi AG expanded its export operations, securing new agreements in Asian and North American markets.

-• 2021: Government subsidies were initiated to boost organic dairy farming, propelling sector growth.
+• 2021: Government initiated subsidies to boost organic dairy farming, propelling sector growth.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.